-The OEA survey asked superintendents if their staffing allocations provided funds to schools based on poverty.
-Six districts reported providing funding for higher poverty schools.
+The OEA survey asked superintendents whether their staffing allocations provided funds to schools based on poverty.
+Six districts reported providing funding for higher-poverty schools.
 Table 2.3 includes information on how these districts allocate these funds.
-While most of the districts mentioned reducing class size, one district actually allocates an extra \$18.00 per FRPL student to schools in that district.
-There are several districts that allocate extra staff to high-poverty schools as a way to support students living in poverty; however, this was not reflected in the survey responses.
+While most of the districts mentioned reducing class size, one district actually allocates an extra \$18 per FRPL student to schools in that district.
+There are several districts that allocate extra staff to high-poverty schools as a way to support students living in poverty, but the survey responses did not reflect that practice.

-Table 2.3

-District Allocations For At-Risk Students;
+Table 2.3District Allocations For At-Risk StudentsFY 2017

-FY 2017

-District Poverty Allocations Boone County Assistant principal and teacher allocations are increased above the standard formula when poverty, inequality and/or low performance issues exist.
-Elementary schools with 500-674 students do not receive an assistant principal; however, Title I elementary schools with 500-674 students are allocated an assistant principal.
-Covington Ind.
-The district adjusts staffing allocations to help reduce class sizes of the high risk population.
+District Poverty Allocations Boone County Assistant principal and teacher allocations are increased above the standard formula when there are issues of poverty, inequality, or low performance.
+Elementary schools with 500-674 students do not receive an assistant principal unless they are Title I schools.
+Covington Independent The district adjusts staffing allocations to help reduce class sizes of the high-risk population.
 The district provides district services to schools through nurses and psychologists.
 The district allocates administrative support to schools.
 The middle school maintains a 23:1 student/teacher ratio instead of the 29:1 or 31:1 ratio permitted by statute.
-The high school maintains a 19:1 student/teacher ratio instead of the 31:1 permitted by statute.
-Eminence Ind.
-The district hired math and reading specialists based on school needs.
-Fayette County The district staffing policy allocates staff at a ratio of 2 students below that of other A1 schools in schools that have 75 percent or more of their students receiving free or reduced-price lunch.
-Fulton County The high school has a 25:1 student/teacher ratio instead of the 31:1 permitted by KRS 157.360.
-The high school also gets 1.5 discretionary teachers for art, physical education, or music; an agriculture teacher above the staffing allocation; and an additional teacher based on council needs.
-The 7 th and 8 th grade middle school students have a 25:1 student/teacher ratio instead of the 31:1 permitted by statute.
-The middle schools also get 2 discretionary positions for art, physical education, or music and an additional classroom teacher based on council needs.
-Owensboro Ind.
-Each school receives an additional \$18.00 per student receiving free or reduced-price lunch.
+The high school maintains a 19:1 student/teacher ratio instead of the 31:1 ratio permitted by statute.
+Eminence Independent The district hired math and reading specialists based on school needs.
+Fayette County The district staffing policy allocates staff at a ratio of 2 students below that of other A1 schools in schools where 75 percent or more of the students receive free or reduced-price lunch.
+Fulton County The high school has a 25:1 student/teacher ratio instead of the 31:1 ratio permitted by KRS 157.360.
+The high school also gets 1.5 discretionary teachers for art, physical education, or music; an agriculture teacher above the staffing allocation; and an additional teacher based on needs determined by the council.
+The 7 th - and 8 th -grade students have a 25:1 student/teacher ratio instead of the 31:1 ratio permitted by statute.
+The middle schools also get two discretionary positions for art, physical education, or music and an additional teacher based on needs determined by the council.
+Owensboro Independent Each school receives an additional \$18 per student receiving free or reduced-price lunch.